omidsmartdeveloper/doichain-dapp/README.md

 2. Run ```docker-compose up -d`` in order to start the Doichain Ecosystem
 3. Run ```docker-compose down``` in order to start the Doichain Ecosystem

+## Configuration
+The configuration can be enterirly done inside the docker

 ## Basics to navigate with Doichain and Docker compose
 - show running containers: ```docker-compose ps```